This content has been created to present the data collected by the Monitoring System in relation to forced displacement due to violence in 2016.

 Please note: Some displaced people are not shown in the destination map because the data could not be obtained or because they have migrated.

 The System also collects information regarding the number of people who intend to migrate to another country, as well as the intended destination.
-The investigation found that 68 people (65.4%) had intentions to migrate.
+The investigation found that that 81.1% of 308 people from whom data was obtained had intentions to migrate.

-Please note: in the destination country graph, of the 68 people who mentioned their intention to leave the country, only 53 (77.9%) stated where they were going.
+Please note: In the destination country graph, of the 378 people who mentioned their intention to leave the country, only 180 (47.6%) stated where they were going.